 1. Labels are vital to create engagement and build credibility among bartenders and consumers

-2. The tactile quality of label materials is important, showcasing the product on another sensory level
+2. The tactile quality of spirits label materials is important, showcasing the product on another sensory level

 3. Technical expertise and innovative labeling materials help to design the perfect label for your brand